DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 </figure>
  <p></p>

+ ## 4) Prioritzed Experience Replay
+Online reinforcement learning (RL) agents incrementally update their parameters (of the policy, value function or model) while they observe a stream of experience.
+In their simplest from, they discard incomming data immediatly, after a signle update.
+Two issues with this are a strongly correlated updates that break i.i.d. assumption of many popular stochatic gradient-based algorithms and (b) the rapid forgetting of possible rare experience that would be usefull later on.[5]

 ## Appendix
 ### Citation
 [1]Reinforcement Learning, Sutton & Barton <br />
 [2]Reinforcement Learning and Deep Learning based Lateral Control for Autonomous Driving [Link](https://arxiv.org/abs/1810.12778) <br />
 [3]Human-level control through deep reinforcement learning [Link](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) <br />
 [4]Deep Reinforcement Learning with Double Q-Learning [Link](https://arxiv.org/abs/1509.06461) <br />
+[5]Prioritized Experience Replay [Link](https://arxiv.org/abs/1511.05952) <br />

 ### Introduction